ComScore

 9. Steamed Pork Buns

 There are two types of baozi, or bao: dàbāo (big bun) and xiǎobāo (small bun).
-Both are a bread-like dumpling filled with everything from meat to veggies to bean paste, depending on the type and where they were made.
+Both are a bread-like dumpling filled with everything from meat to veggies to bean paste, depending on the type and where they’re made.
 They’re usually steamed—which makes the buns delightfully squishy and soft—and served with dipping sauces like soy sauce, vinegar, sesame oil and chile pastes.

 10. Mapo Tofu